Drup/zarith-ppx/README.md

 - : Q.t = -83
 ```

-It also raise errors for incorrect literals:
+It also raises errors for incorrect literals:
 ```ocaml
 # 1.234e2z ;;
 Characters 0-8: